michaelahlers/scala-guide/readme.md

 val `my-value`: Int = 1
 ```

 There _are_ legitimate use cases for this feature, but those are few.
-I use them here to provide context for the example, avoid confusion caused by standard camel case, and maintain a consistent directory structure.
+I use them here to provide context for the example, avoid confusion caused by standard camel-case, and maintain a consistent directory structure.
+Hardly a universal invariant, I'd prefer code in this project mimic documentation than the other way around.